| | | | | | |

 a lightweight long-sleeved shirt is a must for mornings on the camino

-Lizzie and me in our long-sleeved shirts on the morning we hit 300 miles walked
+Lizzie and I in our long-sleeved shirts on the morning we hit 300 miles walked

 Two pairs of quick-dry pants (and possibly one pair of shorts)

-I packed one pair of calf-length, quick-drying hiking pants and one pair of long yoga pants.
-I basically lived in the hiking pants because the yoga pants took too long to dry after washing.
-I preferred walking in lightweight long pants for sun protection and for branch/thorn protection on wooded trails.
-I wouldn’t pack the yoga pants again.
-I would pack two pairs of pants and one pair of shorts (if you can fit them).
-Here’s the plan next time:
+On my first Camino, I packed one pair quick-drying hiking pants and one pair of long yoga pants.
+I lived in the quick-dry hiking pants because the yoga pants took too long to dry after washing.
+I also packed a pair of shorts, but I preferred walking in lightweight long pants for sun protection and for branch/thorn protection on wooded trails.

 Pants for your Camino Packing List (ladies)